espressif/arduino-esp32/docs/source/troubleshooting.rst

 Why does the board not connect to WPA3-encrypted Wi-Fi?
 *******************************************************

-WPA3 support is resource intensive and may not be compiled into the used SDK.
+WPA3 support is resource-intensive and may not be compiled into the used SDK.

 Solution
 ^^^^^^^^